Regarding our last 7 months in Israel… there is quite a lot to say and we hope you take the time to read this to the end.

 So much sorrow…

-People who’ve prayed, who’ve clung to promises… are left sobbing on the floor.
+People who’ve prayed, who’ve clung to promises… are often left sobbing on the floor with more questions than answers.

 This sort of thing was problematic for me for many years.
-I loved the Jesus I read about in the Gospels, but his Father… and the Holy Spirit seemed completely arbitrary… even capricious when it came to prayers being answered or making their presence felt in my life.
+I loved the Jesus I read about in the Gospels, but his Father… and the Holy Spirit seemed completely arbitrary… even capricious when it came to answered prayers or even just making their presence felt in your life.

-This sort of thing torments a lot of people.
-This summer, it tormented Yonit.
+This sort of thing torments a lot of people and this summer, it tormented Yonit.

 What kind of pedagogy is that?
 What picture of God does that presuppose?